Small ACL injuries may heal on their own, but most ACL injuries need ACL reconstruction.

 We have ligaments in our body that connect one bone to another bone.
 All bones in your body are held together by these fibrous connective tissues.
 Your knee joint has four of these ligaments.
 They are Anterior Cruciate Ligament (ACL), Posterior Cruciate Ligament (PCL), Lateral Collateral Ligament (LCL) and Medial Collateral Ligament (MCL).

 Usually, a tear or strain to ACL is referred to as ACL Injury.

-ACL might get torn or strained when ACL comes under high pressure and involves sudden changes in directions or sudden stops.
-These kinds of situations usually occur while playing sports.
-Hence it is common to see ACL Injury among people who play soccer, basketball, football and downhill skiing.
+ACL might get torn or strained when it comes under high pressure and involves sudden changes in directions or sudden stops.
+These kind of situations usually occur while playing sports.
+Hence it is common to see ACL injury among people who play soccer, basketball, football and downhill skiing.

-There is also a chance that ACL injury can happen when you come to a sudden stop while riding bike and land on your leg in an improper way.
-Sometimes, ACL Injury may occur during vehicular accidents.
+There is also a chance that ACL injury can happen when you come to a sudden stop while riding a bike and land on your leg in an improper way.
+Sometimes, ACL injury may occur during vehicular accidents.

 In the case of small ACL tears, the surgeons will let it heal naturally.
 In the case of major ACL injury, the only treatment option is ACL Reconstruction.

 Risks of ACL Reconstruction

 Any surgery that uses anesthesia will have risks from anesthesia that include allergic reactions to medicines and breathing problems.

 The risks that are involved due to surgery are bleeding and infection.
 Other risks are the ligament may fail to heal, the surgery might not provide relief to the symptoms, blood clot in the leg, pain in the knee, lost range of motion, stiffness and weakness of the knee.